 The city is considered to be laid-back yet modern while sticking to its Bedouin values and Arabic heritage and culture.

->

-> Almost all of the travelers coming to Oman start off their journey from Muscat.
-Though there is so much natural beauty, beaches, and parks to be visited in Muscat before that, you should definitely visit the major monuments of the city to learn more about the Arabian architecture and Islamic values of Oman.
+Almost all of the travelers coming to Oman start their journey from Muscat.
+Though there is so much natural beauty, beaches, and parks to be visited in Muscat before that, you should visit the major monuments of the city to learn more about the Arabian architecture and Islamic values of Oman.

->

-> Sultan Qaboos Mosque
+Sultan Qaboos Mosque

->

-> The Sultan Qaboos Grand Mosque was named after the ruling king of Oman, and it is the biggest and the most lavish mosque in the country.
-Made up with white marbles, the mosque is located right in the heart of the city.
+The Sultan Qaboos Grand Mosque was named after the ruling king of Oman, and it is the biggest and the most lavish mosque in the country.
+Made up of white marbles, the mosque is located right in the heart of the city.

->

-> In the main praying hall in the mosque hangs the world’s largest chandelier, which is fourteen meters long.
+In the main praying hall in the mosque hangs the world’s largest chandelier, which is fourteen meters long.
 There are smaller chandeliers hung all across the mosque, and it is surrounded by five minarets that guard the building’s main dome.

 The Sultan Qaboos Grand Mosque is also the only mosque in the country open for people from all nationalities to visit and experience the beauty of Arabian architecture.